jehna/thejunkland.com/content/blog/fixing-last-point-on-google-pagespeed-insights.md

 solutions.
 Commonly they suggest that you either download the `analytics.js` file to your own server or use some proxy in the between.

+Google itself [does not recommend][downloading-ga] downloading `analytics.js` to your own server, so they can ensure your analytics data won't get broken after they update their code.

 If you'd just copy the `analytics.js` file to your own server, it would potentially break at any minute.
-This is, because Google *wants* to change things often and thus keep the ownership of the file.
+This is, because Google makes updates to their code from time to time.

 So if Google changes something, that leaves your website hanging with the *old* version of the `analytics.js`, potentially breaking the analytics tracking.